Graduate! Highline kick-off rally brings together community in effort to support student success

 “Today is about the future, the future of our kids and the future of our community,” Hyde said.
 “The timing has never been better.
 We’re in the business of creating future leaders – and they’re right here in Highline.”

-Superintendent Susan Enfield delivered a “State of our Schools” presentation – explaining that the goal is to have a minimum 95 percent graduation rate by 2026.
+Superintendent Susan Enfield delivered a “State of our Schools” presentation – explaining that the goal is to have a minimum 95 percent graduation rate in three to five years.

 “Our first focus is on early learning and making sure our students get a strong start,” Enfield said.